OCamlPro/memthol/rsc/docs/mini_tutorial/src/intro.md

 information about the size and (de)allocation date of (some of) the allocations performed by some execution of a program.

+> For information regarding building memthol, features, browser compatibility... refer to the
+> [memthol repository].

 This tutorial deals with the BUI (**B**rowser **U**ser **I**nterface) aspect of the profiling.
 How the dumps are generated is outside of the scope of this document.
 Currently, memthol accepts memory dumps produced by [*Memtrace*][memtrace] (github repository [here][memtrace git]).
 A memtrace dump